List of highest-grossing Bangladeshi films

 This is a ranking of the highest-grossing Bangladeshi films screened at cinemas in Bangladesh and globally.
-This is the ranking of the highest-grossing Bangladeshi films which have released after the Independence of Bangladesh.
 Films generate income from several revenue streams, including box office sales (admissions), theatrical exhibition, television broadcast rights, and music album sales.
-There is no official tracking of sales and online sources pualblishing data are frequently unreliable.
+There is no official tracking of sales and online sources publishing data are frequently unreliable.

 Highest-grossing films

-This is the list of highest-grossing Bangladeshi films listed as per worldwide net figures at the time of their release.
+This is a partial and confirmed list of highest-grossing Bangladeshi films listed as per worldwide net figures at the time of their release.

 Highest-grossing films by year of release

 This is the list of highest-grossing Bangladeshi films by year of release.
 These films are listed as per their worldwide gross figures at time of release.
 These figures are not adjusted for ticket prices inflation.

 Highest opening weeks

+Highest-grossing films in international

+This is a list of the Highest-grossing Bangladeshi films in foreign nations or outside of Bangladesh.
+The Box office information are from Box office Mojo, The Numbers or a reliable news cite.

 Most expensive films

 This is a list of the most expensive Bangladeshi films, with budgets given in Bangladeshi taka.